-I have been involved in the collection and sale of these exceptional Japanese textiles for 30 years.
+I have been involved in the collection and sale of these exceptional Japanese textiles for over 30 years.
 The Textile Art Collection has provided textiles throughout the United States to premier Japanese antique stores such as the Flying Cranes Antiques, Ltd., in New York City, with gallery showings at Artique in Anchorage, Shiki in Atlanta, Judith Dowling Gallery in Boston, the San Francisco Pacific Arts of Asia Show, and in specialty catalogues like Gump’s.
 In addition to lectures given at the Museum of History and Art at the request of the Japanese Consul General in Anchorage, The Textile Art Collection was featured at the Southeast Museum Director’s Show, an invitation only event and has provided antique Japanese textiles to museums around the world.

 My articles on Japanese Costume are available through the Arts of Asia Magazine: “The Evolution of the Japanese Haori,” and “An Overview of Boys Kimono.”